ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 So essentially, by carefully observing, choosing and forming our habits would lead to more **time-assets** and less **time-liabilities**.
 Usually, time-assets and time-liabilities are opposites of each other.

 Most time-liabilities snap our attention and lead us to doing wrong things.
-Therefore, time-assets help us course correct:
+Therefore, time-assets help us course correct.
+Therefore, time management is essentially attention management.

 Some of the most impactful time-aseets and liabilities are: